daniel-klesc/language-learning-app/docs/project-documentation.md

 - Steps to reproduce
 - Expected vs actual behavior
 - localStorage data (if relevant)
+- Development console logs (if available)

+### Code Quality Guidelines
+- Set `DEV_MODE = false` before production
+- Test all session sizes
+- Verify spaced repetition intervals
+- Check adaptive goal adjustments
+- Ensure mobile responsiveness

 ---

-*This documentation represents the current state of the Language Learning App after Phase 1.5 implementation.
+*This documentation represents the current state of the Language Learning App after Phase 1.6 implementation with bug fixes and development console.
 Use this as a reference for continuing development in new conversations or with other AI assistants.*